AlterMannomann/SQL/UsimSQL/SETUP/PostGresSetup.md

     /usim_src/SH/init_usim_all.sh

-If you want only to setup one schema use one of the following
+If you want only to setup one schema or run testing separately use one of the following

     /usim_src/SH/init_usim.sh
     /usim_src/SH/init_usim_test.sh
+    /usim_src/SH/run_usim_testing.sh

 ## Manual testing with pgAdmin
 For testing with pgAdmin, depending on the login used, you may want to use

     SET search_path TO usim_test;
     SET search_path TO usim;

+## Manual testing with pgTap
+For testing with pgTap the search path must be extended to public

+    SET search_path TO usim_test, public;

 ## Functions and procedures
 Did not found an elegant and working way to read out default values and cast them correctly.
 Of course you can use one of the following